-You are invited to “NVision” the future in Sagemont’s new student building.
+You are invited to “NVision” the future in Sagemont’s new John D. Morgan Student Building.

 Certainly this will be a beautiful building by man’s standards, but what will make it even more beautiful is what will happen inside.
 NVision a place where teens are growing and being challenged in their faith.
 NVision a place where students are excited to bring their friends to hear the gospel.
 NVision a training center where junior high and high school students are learning how to lead ministry and share their faith.
 NVision a place where together we can Impact Tomorrow Today!

 Today’s teens have more influence than ever before.
 They live transparent lives, with relationships reaching across oceans as easily as they reach across classrooms.
 With the power of technology in the palms of their hands, they have the ability and opportunity to spread the gospel like no generation before them.
 They’re already leaders.
 They’re already connected to the world.
 Through those connections, we have the opportunity to return to a time when the church influenced culture instead of culture influencing the church.
 When we invest into students’ lives now, we not only invest into the future church, we impact tomorrow today!

 The authenticity that is such a hallmark of today’s teens is also one of the greatest challenges.
 They see right through surface-level commitments and weak relationships born out of obligation.
 Instead, they want vulnerability, a safe place to ask hard questions, and adults who listen as much as they talk.
 The Sagemont Student Ministry is committed to meeting those needs.
 Our goals go beyond reaching and teaching to nurturing and mentoring because it’s not enough just to help them through school.
 Instead, we must give them the tools they need and show them how to grow in Christ, discern God’s will, and lead well into adulthood.